tmhglnd/mercury/docs/00-general.md

 By default Mercury has a small library of samples and single-cycle waveforms included in the environment.
 A full list of these samples and waveforms can be found here: [Sounds in Mercury](/mercury_ide/media/README.md)

-## ring
+## ring / list

-Create a circular array, which is called a `ring`.
+Create a circular array, which is called a `ring` or `list`.
 This ring can hold integers, floats, symbols and other rings (2-dimensional).
 Use these to change parameters over time for instruments.
 The `ring` must be declared with a name before it can be used as a variable in an instrument function.

 **arguments**
 - {Name} -> ring name